12. Monitoring, analysis and Evaluation of Road Safety Interventions

-Monitoring and evaluation are often overlooked, but are essential for the effective management of road safety.
+Monitoring, analysis and evaluation are often overlooked, but are essential for the effective management of road safety.

 There is a requirement to constantly monitor progress against road safety targets (intermediate and outcome).